SatoryKono/bioactivity_data_acquisition/docs/etl_contract/02-pipeline-config.md

 All configuration files are validated at runtime against a set of strongly-typed Pydantic models located in `src/bioetl/config/models/`.
-The models are organized into logical modules (base, http, cache, paths, determinism, validation, transform, postprocess, source, cli, fallbacks) and are all re-exported through `src/bioetl/config/models/__init__.py` for backward compatibility.
+The models are organized into logical modules (base, http, cache, paths, determinism, validation, transform, postprocess, source, cli, fallbacks) and are imported directly from `bioetl.config.models.models` and `bioetl.config.models.policies`.
+The legacy `__init__.py` shim has been removed entirely, so every import must reference the concrete module.
 These modules (especially `base.py`, which stitches together the full `PipelineConfig` model) form the canonical specification for what the YAML must contain, ensuring that all configurations are well-formed and contain all necessary parameters before the pipeline begins execution.

 ## Configuration Skeleton